 As a rule of thumb, most female skiers will want bindings with a max DIN setting no less than 11; for males 13 is generally the baseline.
 Skiers that are heavier or tend to be more aggressive will want a higher max DIN.
 Generally, the higher the DIN, the better quality of the overall components in the binding (more on that below).

 Your DIN setting will be calculated by the ski shop adjusting your bindings.
-You can find your approximate DIN using this calculator.
+You can find your approximate DIN using

-Step 4: Ski Boot Compatibility
+Step 4: Check Ski Boot and Binding Compatibility

 To ensure safe skiing, your bindings must be compatible with your boot sole.
 Almost all bindings (except pin alpine touring) work with DIN or Alpine soles.
 Bindings that are GripWalk compatible work with DIN and GripWalk soles.
 The most universal are Multi-Norm Compatible (MNC) bindings.
 These work with DIN, GripWalk, Walk to Ride, and compliant alpine touring soles.